 Participants learning experience in this program will provide them with the opportunity to develop a deeper understanding of the responsibilities and expectations of a specific career through hands-on learning.
 Placement into this program is dependent upon local workforce availability.
 The program is run in conjunction with the Wyoming Department of Workforce Services and includes resume writing, job interview skill development, and the appropriate use of other social capital skills as needed for careers.

-This class allows students to explore job requirements in various career pathways.
+This opportunity would allow students to explore job requirements in various career pathways.
 The student is expected to treat the ‘job shadow’ position as a real employment opportunity and will be required to utilize appropriate social capital skills and dress in a manner appropriate for the position they will shadow.
-The student will be eligible to participate in a job shadow upon completion of the College and Career Readiness ‘Start Smart’ course and the enrollment and orientation processes through the Wyoming Department of Workforce Services.
-Through consultation with local employers, the student will complete 12-20 hours of on-site job shadowing where the student will learn about a specific job by completing the work day as a ‘shadow’ to a competent employee.
-The job shadow experience is an unpaid exposure to a workplace in an occupational area of interest to the student.
+The student will be eligible to participate in a job shadow upon completion of the Career Services Course and the enrollment and orientation processes through the Wyoming Department of Workforce Services.
+Through consultation with local employers, the student will complete on-site job shadowing where the student will learn about a specific job by completing the work day as a ‘shadow’ to a competent employee.
+The job shadow experience is an unpaid exposure to a workplace setting in an occupational area of interest to the student.

 This course is designed to provide students with a work related experience in an identified career pathway.
 The internship or apprenticeship may be paid or unpaid, depending upon employer preferences.
 The student must consult the College and Career Readiness Center instructor in their area before enrolling in this course.
 The course will emphasize concepts, skills, and attitudes needed for employment in various careers.
 Students will learn through ‘hands-on’ experience the roles and responsibilities associated with the position.
 The course requires a minimum of 30 hours of work experience; however, actual internship/apprenticeship hours will be predetermined by the employer.
 Students will complete a resume, job applications, career assessments, a letter of application, and other College and Career Readiness Center requirements prior to enrolling in this course.